Susanta2102/Susanta2102/README.md

 ## Experience

 - **AI Engineer** | [DeepMatrix](https://deepmatrix.io) | *April 2025 - Present*
-  - Specializing in tiny object detection and tiny oriented detection algorithms
+  - Learning to develop pipelines for object detection and defect detection using YOLO
-  - Working with 3D point cloud data processing and analysis
+  - Exploring implementation of various detection algorithms
-  - Integrating advanced AI technologies into object detection systems
+  - Contributing to data preprocessing and annotation workflows for computer vision tasks
-  - Developing computer vision models for real-time detection of small objects
+  - Assisting in model training and validation processes
-  - Creating efficient edge-compatible detection solutions
+  - Learning about optimization techniques for inference on different platforms
-  - Collaborating with research teams on next-generation CV technologies
+  - Studying state-of-the-art object detection approaches

 - **Data Science Intern** | Climate Resilience Observatory (CRO), Government of Uttar Pradesh | *Sep 2024 - Apr 2025 · 8 mos*
   - Designed and developed a real-time Lightning and Climate Event Tracking System using Streamlit and MySQL